syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Creating-a-MultiColumnTreeView.md

    ![](Getting-Started_images/Getting-Started_img1.jpeg)

-   Figure : MultiColumnTreeView in the Toolbox
+   MultiColumnTreeView in the Toolbox
+   {:.caption}

 2. Drag and drop the MultiColumnTreeView control on to the form.

 3. Open the Nodes Collection Editor, add required nodes using Add nodes and Add Child buttons.